joyent/containersummit-workshop/challenge6/README.md

 ![image](../images/challenge6.png)

 Docker-compose makes managing and linking the various containers easier.
 For this challenge, use `docker-compose` to build and run the containers.
-There is a `docker-compose.yml` for your convenience
+There is a `docker-compose.yml` file for your convenience

-__hint__ read about the [`docker-compose run`](https://docs.docker.com/compose/reference/run/) command
+__hint__ read about the [`docker-compose up`](https://docs.docker.com/compose/reference/up/) command

 ## Next Up: [Challenge 7](../challenge7/README.md)